|There are towers in towns all over Italy. The only one we know about is the one that is leaning.|

-In the middle of Paris's harmonious, low-rise, limestone facades the Eiffel Tower was a sky scraping tangle of exposed plumbing that was hated by enough people to mobilize people on the other side.
+In the middle of Paris’s harmonious, low-rise, limestone facades the Eiffel Tower was a sky scraping tangle of exposed plumbing that was hated by enough people to mobilize people on the other side.
 Fighting for something creates loyalty and affection.
-The more people on one side hated it, the more people on the other rose to defend it, and love it.
+The more people who hated it, the more other people rose to defend it, and love it.

-I'm not pitching having a peace pole lean or be a mass of exposed plumbing, although it might be worth thinking about.
-But I am pitching working out something that could cause people to talk about it, hear about it, remember it, and perhaps motivate a few to go there just to see it - something that could give it a place in the local culture that would make it more than a decoration.
+I’m not pitching having a peace pole lean or be a mass of exposed plumbing, although it would be interesting to think about.
+But I am pitching working out something that could cause people to talk about it, hear about it, remember it, and perhaps be motivated to go there to see it – something that could give it a place in the local culture that would make it more than a decoration.

 Like Flying Pigs in Cincinnati

-A sculptor creating a gate for a new park in Cincinnati put a few on top of the gate as a nod to a time in history when the city was known nationally as Porkopolis because of all the swine herding and meat packing there, a period of time long forgotten by the citizens of Cincinnati many of whom did not like being reminded of it.
+A sculptor creating a gate for a new park in Cincinnati put flying pigs on top of the gate as a nod to a time in history when the city was known nationally as Porkopolis because of all the swine herding and meat packing there, a period of time long forgotten by the citizens of Cincinnati many of whom did not like being reminded of it.

 The sculptor put them up high.
 Most people walking through that gate don’t notice them.
 That would have been their whole story, a mostly unnoticed decoration, if not for the controversy.